 This option allows annotators to trim the first or last frame of an annotation range to the current frame.

 This option allows annotators to delete the selected instance altogether.

 Interpolate to Next/Previous

 This option is only available for object detection tasks on video, and allows the user to generate linearly interpolated (both size and position) bounding boxes between two keypoints.

-The 'track' button next to the video controls allows annotators to propagate their annotations through many frames in a video.
-The button is enabled once an annotation is selected, and reads 'stop' once tracking begins.
-Once clicked, annotators can watch the tracker leverage the initial annotation to draw masks or bounding boxes that capture the same object in subsequent frames.
+The 'track' button next to the video controls allows annotators to propagate their annotations through many frames using AVA™, the Automated Video Annotator.
+Select any annotation to enable AVA™; hit 'stop' to end.
+Once clicked, annotators can watch AVA™ use the initial seed annotation to draw masks or bounding boxes that capture the same object in subsequent frames.

 Annotators can manually save work if they need to leave the canvas without submitting or flagging their annotation set.
 To do so, simply click the save icon in the annotation timeline, which turns green when there are unsaved changes.
 Saving is not available when editing existing annotations.

 Annotators can go undo and redo annotation operations using these buttons, or by using the hotkeys Ctrl + z and Ctrl + y.

 Annotators can reset the canvas using this icon.
 Resetting the canvas cannot be undone, so annotators will first receive a prompt before the annotations are cleared.